Ultima Online

 Ultima Online (UO) is a fantasy massively multiplayer online role-playing game (MMORPG) released on September 24, 1997 by Origin Systems.

 Set in the Ultima universe, it is known for its extensive player versus player combat system.
-Since its release, it has added eight expansion packs, a booster pack and dozens of free content updates.
-The release of Ultima Online: Kingdom Reborn in 2007 brought a new game engine with upgraded visuals.
+Since its release, it has added eight expansion packs, a booster pack, and dozens of free content updates.
+The release of Kingdom Reborn in 2007 brought a new game engine with upgraded visuals.

+In preparation for the launch of the Stygian Abyss expansion, support for the existing client was discontinued to optimize the patching procedure.
+As a replacement, a revised rendition of the Kingdom Reborn client emerged, rebranded as the "Enhanced Client."
+This revamped version was unveiled as an open beta in July 2009, coinciding with the release of Stygian Abyss.
+The "Enhanced Client" is a blend of some of the 3D models and UI from Kingdom Reborn and the 2D art used in the Classic Client.
+The Enhanced Client and the Classic Client are the two official clients as of 2025.

 Gameplay

 Ultima Online continued the tradition of previous Ultima games in many ways, but due to advancing technology and the simple fact that it was Origin's first persistent online game, many new game mechanics appeared.
-Partially designed as a social and economic experiment, the game had to account for widespread player interaction as well as deal with the tradition of players feeling as if they were the center of attention, as had been the case in single-player games.
+Since it was partially designed as a social and economic experiment, the game designers had to account for widespread player interaction as well as deal with the tradition of players feeling as if they were the center of attention, as had been the case in single-player games.

 Worlds

 Ultima Online began with a single world, with specific expansion packs adding additional territory and new worlds.
 The second world was the "Lost Lands", often referred to by players as T2A due to the expansion's name, "The Second Age", with additional land, dungeons, creatures, and terrain.
 The third was Trammel, which was a mirror of the original Ultima Online map.
-The release of trammel led the developers to distinguish the original world by making the environment more grim, and naming it "Felucca".
+The release of Trammel led the developers to distinguish the original world by making the environment more grim and naming it "Felucca".
 The two kinds of servers were "normal" servers with both Trammel (consensual PVP) and Felucca (non-consensual PVP) ruleset and "siege" servers with non-consensual PVP and no item insurance.
 Siege servers support one character slot on an account, limits to ways of traveling and have other rules which generally make them more challenging than other servers.

 The worlds in Ultima Online include: